niuiic/multiple-session.nvim/README.md

 	end,
 	-- name of default session
 	default_session = "default",
+	-- whether to use builtin session feature for storing/restoring -- you have to implement this feature with hooks if the builtin feature is disabled use_builtin_session = true,
 	-- whether to auto load session when neovim start auto_load_session = function(_cur_session, cur_session_path)
 		if #vim.v.argv > 2 then